notothen/redfish-ws23/README.md

 - integration of survey data from Greenland, Iceland, Germany possible?
 - "best practices" for specimen identification?
 - next steps?
+- this session is mainly for attendees from DEU & ISL and staff from GRL working with redfish assessment

 **16:00-18:00** End of workshop